tensorflow/tensorflow/g3doc/OpDefinitions.md

 1. Reference description.

     The description of the operation is encoded as C++ builder using EDSC.
-This is still under active discussion and will be fleshed out post prototyping.
+This is still under active discussion and will be fleshed out post-prototyping.

 1. Custom builder method (`builder`).